oracle-samples/oracle-dataflow-samples/sql-endpoint/monitoring/event_logs/FUNCTIONALITY_OVERVIEW.md

 - Spark History Server startup with the prepared event-log directory mounted as its log source.
 - Automated event-log analysis with JSON and Markdown reports.
+- Optional NVIDIA Spark RAPIDS qualification of the same CPU event logs, plus parsing of existing qualification output.
 - Large Spark History Server directory analysis through a streaming mode that avoids full parsing of every task event when logs are very large.
 - Evaluation fixtures that validate the core diagnosis paths and data-health behavior without requiring Spark or OCI.

+The Spark RAPIDS CLI is a build-time option, not a mandatory image dependency.
+Default images can parse existing RAPIDS qualification output.
+Images built with `INSTALL_SPARK_RAPIDS_TOOLS=true` can also execute `spark_rapids qualification` before the agent writes reports.

+## Current Additions

+Recent additions focus on large event logs, stalled object-store writes, and GPU migration assessment:

+- Write-stall triage detects stages with `SparkListenerTaskStart` records that do not have matching `SparkListenerTaskEnd` records and directs operators to confirm blocked executor task threads with live thread dumps.
+- Large SHS mode streams `eventlog_v2_*` directories and deep-parses `SparkListenerTaskEnd` metrics only for failed or signature-bearing stages.
+- RAPIDS qualification context is folded into JSON, Markdown, and index reports when qualification output is available.
+- RAPIDS tools are optional at image build time, keeping the default Spark History Server image smaller while still allowing a RAPIDS-enabled image to execute `spark_rapids qualification`.

 ## Schematic Process